austinhal/ecn4330/HW2/HW2.md

 ---

-The rates of those who abuse alcohol and those who do not were who were employed were x% and y%.
+The rates of those who abuse alcohol and those who do not were who were employed were 87.26% and 90.10%.
 This does not highlight anything to do with the causality of alcohol abuse and unemployment.
-We would need to test and control other explanatory variables to try to explain the reasoning for unemployement.
+We would need to test and control other explanatory variables to try to explain the reasoning for unemployment.